grafana/agent/docs/configuration-reference.md

 # When true, replaces the instance label with the hostname of the machine,
 # rather than 127.0.0.1:<server.http_listen_port>.
 Useful when running multiple
 # Agents with the same integrations and uniquely identifying where metrics are
 # coming from.

-# When true, replaces the instance label with the hostname of the machine,
-# rather than 127.0.0.1:<server.http_listen_port>.
-Useful when running multiple
-# Agents with the same integrations and uniquely identifying where metrics are
-# coming from.
 #